I'm Android Care Taker!

-By blocking the notifications of all the apps that create notifications on the notification bar, you can fix your device performance because apps like WhatsApp, Facebook, and Instagram always run in the background to check the new messages and threads.
+You can fix your device performance by blocking all the apps that create notifications on the notification bar because apps like WhatsApp, Facebook, and Instagram always run in the background to check the new messages and threads.
 If these apps run in the background and check for the new messages and threads that fill your RAM, your smartphone starts lagging.

 How to block notifications of a particular app?

 - Open Mobile Settings > Apps

 - Tap on the App who’s a notification you want to block

 - Here tap on notifications and Turn Off the Notifications